nfruffolo/HTMLCSS_Graded_Quiz/README.md

 ## Requirements for the pages

 * Pages must link to one another.
-* Each of the following must have a different font styling (font styling includes at least different font family, font size and font size):
+* Each of the following must have a different font styling (font styling includes at least different font family and font size):
   * Headline
   * Subhead
   * Body copy